Drinking alcohol daily is expensive!

 Due to the need for holistic healing, other therapeutic measures can be taken to ensure you are attending to your body, mind and spirit.
 Therapeutic massage, Reiki, guided meditation, yoga and self-help books are great examples of processes and products that work to heal and evolve you.
 Of course, these methods can also be expensive.
-However, a one-hour massage or yoga class every now and again won’t come close to the cost of two weeks worth of active addiction.
+However, a one-hour massage or occasional yoga class won’t come close to the cost of two weeks of active addiction.

 3. Take care of your body.